 Recommended by Michelle from The Wandering Queen

 Palacio Duhau is one of the most beautiful hotels I have ever witnessed.
-The hotel consists of two buildings: a restored stunning palace that was built in 1934 and a modern contemporary building that overlooks the city.
+The hotel consists of two buildings: a restored stunning palace built in 1934 and a modern contemporary building that overlooks the city.

-The historic side of the hotel was built in 1934 by Mr. Luis Duhau, one of the most powerful men in Argentina during that time.
-The building was designed to resemble the same style of architecture built during Louis XVI's reign.
+The historic site of the hotel was built in 1934 by Mr. Luis Duhau, one of the most powerful men in Argentina during that time.
+The building was designed to resemble the same style of architecture built during Louis XVI’s reign.

 Once completed, the palace remained in the family for approximately 50 years.
-In 2002, the building was named a historic national monument and soon thereafter, Hyatt elected to restore the stunning hotel.
+In 2002, the building was named a historic national monument, and soon thereafter, Hyatt elected to restore the stunning hotel.

 To this day, I am confident that Palacio Duhau has been my favorite hotel experience by far.
 The modern feel combined with the historical architecture was an experience like none other.

 Palacio Duhau is one of the best accommodations in Buenos Aires and a part of Buenos Aires’ history.

 More Buenos Aires Internet Resources: